-Our Infant environments, offered at Irvine Spectrum, Huntington Harbor and Palos Verdes, embody Maria Montessori’s vision of a “Nido” or nest; they are peaceful, loving places where babies can explore and feel secure.
+Our Infant environments, currently offered at Irvine Spectrum, Huntington Harbor, Palos Verdes, and Encinitas campuses, and planned for our San Francisco and Brooklyn campuses, embody Maria Montessori’s vision of a “Nido” or nest; they are peaceful, loving places where babies can explore and feel secure.
 Teachers speak in gentle tones, the daily pace is unhurried, and décor is understated and homelike.
 Each child in our care is an individual to be nurtured with affection and respect.
 As is customary for Montessori environments, every detail is selected with the child’s whole development in mind.

 The Prepared Environment

 A child’s early years are a time of great sensitivity to bonding in order to establish trust in the world, as well as language, order, sensorial impressions, and development of coordinated movement, both fine- and gross-motor.
 Each of our Infant rooms reflects the child’s development of movement, independence, and capacity for active exploration.
 Because an infant’s brain is wired for language acquisition, our environments offer rich opportunities for babies to learn through plenty of reading, singing, sign language and a running dialogue as your child’s caregivers explain the events of your child’s day.
 Our respect for each child shows in how we engage him or her in each care-giving opportunity, rather than merely doing things to the child.

 In our 12 week to 10 month Infant environment there are special mobiles and images to stimulate brain development, as well as a variety of tactile objects for children to explore.
 Because this is the period when infants learn to roll over, slither, sit, crawl and potentially walk, the room has many opportunities for movement.
 There are striking differences between a Montessori Infant environment and other, more traditional care settings: our babies do not spend their active time in playpens, jumpers, walkers or other containers.
 Instead, in our Infant rooms you will see …

 - many soft floor mats and bolsters on which babies can move freely.